(This turned out to be a much longer post than intended)

 The other caveat is if the book is a potential gift, it might not be as well received as imagined because so many ex-floor workers are jaded to the point they might speak higher of their ex-wife than they would of the floor/trading industry.
 Part of it is many moved on from the industry, but I heard the best description mentioned by a friend who described his encounters with ex-floor workers and said “when they talk about stories of working on the floor, it’s as if life was in color and now that the floor is gone it’s like life is black and white for them.”
 I’m just being honest folks and often get the same impression when interacting with others.

 The company which handled the printing is going to handle distribution and as of now, we won’t be listing it on Amazon.
-I definitely buy a lot of books off of Amazon but the breakdown of getting any return isn’t worth putting this book up there, especially since it’s already priced below cost!
+I definitely buy a lot of books from Amazon as I love the huge range of books and suggestions that they provide.
+The customer experience of such big companies surpasses everyone’s expectations.
+Maybe they understand how to satisfy customers with the help of several customer experience management software (you can read more about it at https://www.qualtrics.com/experience-management/customer/customer-experience-management-platform/).
+However, the breakdown of getting any return isn’t worth putting my book up there just yet, especially since it’s already priced below cost!
 It’s not so much a money thing but the principle of how they operate which really destroys margins for a specialty book to not make it worthwhile.

 The distributor’s shopping cart for the book should be working within a handful of days and if you choose to order it ($30 + $4 shipping in US), I hope you enjoy it!
 If anyone doesn’t enjoy it then…..I can admit myself that I won’t be giving up trading to become a writer anytime soon.
 Next post will be a link to the cart once it’s live….